 Searching for a new apartment while avoiding our previous mistakes.

 Since Billy is a licensed real estate agent, this past summer he and I looked at a ton of apartments.
 However, I clearly learned from our previous experience.
 Before we began, we discussed our budget, and we each came up with a few “must have” apartment features.
 For him, it was a washer and dryer and being close to his jiu jitsu academy.
-For me, I wanted condo-like fixtures, central heat and AC, and plenty of closet space.
+For me, I wanted condo-level fixtures, central heat and AC, and plenty of closet space.
 I was willing to compromise on having a “huge” apartment if it meant living in a luxury building with a stellar reputation.

 It’s now been five months since we’ve moved and honestly…it’s been perfect.
 Our new place actually feels like a home and I look forward to returning after a long day out in the city.
 There’s a gym, a rooftop area with spectacular views, a lounge/media room, and attentive staff.
 But more importantly, I don’t have to worry about what issue will be waiting for me as soon as I walk in the door.